mattwelch/sonospowermate/README.md

 - **Long press**: Play second Sonos Favorite

 ## Notes
 This was developed and deployed on a Raspbian Raspberry Pi system.
 There are a couple steps necessary to get it running in this context.
-See this [blog post](http://mattwel.ch/controlling-a-sonos-with-the-griffin-powermate "PowerMate and Sonos") for more thorough instructions.
+See this [blog post](http://mattwel.ch/controlling-a-sonos-with-the-griffin-powermate "PowerMate and Sonos") for more thorough instrucitons.